Join your friends every Saturday for more math with BEAM!

 BEAM is offering classes on Saturdays in two different areas:

-Interesting math: Pick one of a Math Enrichment Course, MathPath Prep, Circuits, or Programming
+Interesting math: Pick one of a Math Enrichment Course, MathPath Prep, Computer Programming and more.

 Pizza lunch will be provided!